sesco-llc/gread/README.md

 ## Debugging

+### defines

-Profiling of individual parts of the system happens when you `--define:greadProfile`.
+- `greadProfile` profiles some interesting parts of the system
+- `greadTreeSitter` enables creating programs from source code; you must have the tree-sitter library installed

 ## Documentation